What is a Digital AI Twin?

 Data from a Panopto report on workplace knowledge and productivity estimates that:

 i.
 81% of employees consider knowledge gained from hands-on experience as the most challenging to replace once it is lost.

 ii.
 85% of employees believe that it is important to preserve and share unique knowledge in the workplace to increase productivity.

 iii.
 42% of institutional knowledge is unique to an individual.

 These facts highlight the reverence accorded to the knowledge of industry veterans and experienced experts.
 There is a massive gap to be bridged to ensure that their knowledge is preserved for growing generations to leverage.

 This is where Digital AI Twins come in.
-By copying the knowledge of an agriculture sector expert to a digital host, we can ensure that experience is never lost to the slippery hands of time.
+By copying the knowledge of a security sector expert to a digital host, we can ensure that experience is never lost to the slippery hands of time.

-The added advantage of AI Citizenship is that it further helps to contextualize that knowledge to utilize the integration of AI technologies in the agriculture sector in ethical ways.
+The added advantage of AI Citizenship is that it further helps to contextualize that knowledge to utilize the integration of AI technologies in the security sector in ethical ways.

-The collaboration of seasoned knowledge and new technologies is a powerful combination that can be used to drive transformation in the agriculture sector.
+The collaboration of seasoned knowledge and new technologies is a powerful combination that can be used to drive transformation in the security sector.